dougeby/IntuneDocs/intune/vpp-apps-ios.md

 ms.collection: M365-identity-device-management
 ---

-# How to manage iOS apps purchased through a volume-purchase program with Microsoft Intune
+# How to manage iOS and macOS apps purchased through Apple Volume Purchase Program with Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-The iOS app store lets you purchase multiple licenses for an app that you want to run in your company.
+Apple lets you purchase multiple licenses for an app that you want to run in your company on iOS and macOS devices.
 Purchasing multiple copies helps you to efficiently manage apps in your company.

 Microsoft Intune helps you manage multiple copies of apps purchased through this program by: